 - Evaluate and grade students’ class work, laboratory work, assignments, and papers.

-Computer Science Professors with little to no experience tend to make between $37570 and $52700 while the more experienced ones make over $105020 per year.
+Computer Science Professors with little to no experience tend to make between $41820 and $58250 while the more experienced ones can earn over $119690 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Computer Science Professor is to move to a higher paying state like NY.
-Right now, the highest paying states for Computer Science Professors are NY, MA, MD, CA and AK.
+One of the easiest ways to increase your salary as a Postsecondary Computer Science Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Computer Science Professors are CA, RI, DC, OH and MD.

-3 other factors that can increase your salary as A Computer Science Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Computer Science Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Computer Science Professors what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Computer Science Professors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.